ten-protocol/go-ten/design/wallet_extension.md

 * Some tooling (e.g. MetaMask) does not set the `from` field in `eth_call` requests.
 For any received `eth_call` request, it is acceptable for the wallet extension to set the `from` field programmatically (e.g. to enable encryption of the response)

+## Non-requirements

+* Encryption of viewing keys at rest.
+It is acceptable to store viewing keys locally in the clear

 ## Design